 SFROMP (External Link) (San Francisco Rescued Orphan Mammal Program) is another local resource and is a community-supported volunteer organization licensed by the California Dept. of Fish and Wildlife, which is required to rehabilitate any native wild animal.

-In California, according to the California Dept. of Fish & Wildlife, Section 465, (G) (1), the law states that animals trapped must be released on site or killed.
+In California, according to the California Dept. of Fish & Wildlife, Section 465, (G) (1), the law states that animals can only be trapped by a licensed trapper, and animals trapped must be released on site or killed by the trapper.
 Trapping and relocating animals is not only illegal, it’s ineffective and inhumane—wildlife that is trapped and relocated does not know where its food and water sources are and usually dies within 2 weeks.
 Others soon move in from surrounding areas to take its place.

 Removing the source that is attracting the animal—food, water, and shelter—is the easiest, cheapest, and most humane long-term solution to the problem.
 See the CDFW (External Link) site for more information about permits and living peacefully with wildlife in California.

 Peaceful co-existence with our wild neighbors is most successfully achieved by allowing these animals their niche in the urban environment while taking measures to prevent them from becoming a nuisance in your home or garden.